Frequently Asked Questions

 How many events can I run at the state meet?

-You can only compete in one (1) individual running event.
-However you may compete on as many relays as you qualify for and as many field events as you qualify for in addition to the 1 individual running event up to four (4) total events.
+You can only compete in two (2) individual running events.
+However you may compete on as many relays as you qualify for and as many field events as you qualify for in addition to the 2 individual running events up to four (4) total events.

 Do I need a uniform?

 You can run in whatever you like but NOT SCHOOL ISSUED UNIFORMS.
 Regardless of whether they are current or former uniforms.
 Regardless of whether you own them or not.
 If a uniform has ever been used in an MHSAA event it is not legal for MITS.
 It is almost impossible for us to monitor and enforce this throughout the season but if you wear one at the state meet you will not be allowed to compete if we catch it before or DQed if we catch it afterwards.
 Some venues and the State Meet require that relay teams have matching tops.
 White t-shirts are not acceptable matching tops.
 It is highly recommended that you do not compete in a uniform that could be mistaken for a school uniform.
 You could jeopardize your eligibility.

 What if my club qualifies multiple relay teams in the same event?